Google Storage V2 Cluster Binary Provider

 cluster-google-storage template configuration

-Because you must configure the google-storage-v2 provider with parameters specific to your account (but can leave all other parameters with the recommended values), if you choose to use the cluster-google-storage-v2 template, your binarystore.xml configuration file should look like this.
+Configure the google-storage-v2 provider with parameters specific to your account, leaving all other parameters at their recommended values.
+If you choose to use the cluster-google-storage-v2 template, your binarystore.xml configuration file should look like this.

 <config version="2">